Local limits of determinantal processes

 We study the local limits of determinantal processes.
 To do this one must have an adjacency relation between the process' elements which general determinantal processes do not posses.
 Hence we restrict our setting to processes which naturally have such a structure.
 This restricted setting may seem unfamiliar at a first glance, but in fact it includes many well studied examples such as the uniform spanning tree, Kalai's determinantal hypertrees \cite{Kalai83} and many more (see \cref{sec:examples}).

 In this setting, the determinantal process is a probability measure on subsets of cardinality $r$ of some finite ground set $U$.
 We think of $U$ as the right sided vertex subset of a bipartite graph $G=(V,U,E)$ where $V\uplus U$ are the left and right vertex subsets, respectively, and $E$ is the edge set.
-For a random sample $\cT \subset U$ drawn according to this measure, we study the induced subgraph $G[\cT]$ consisting of $\cT$ together with all its neighbors in $G$.
+For a random sample $\cT \subset U$ drawn according to this measure, we study the subgraph $G[\cT]$ of $G$ induced by $V\cup \cT$.
 Assuming that $G$ is $C_4$-free and $(d,k+1)$-bi-regular with fixed $k$ and $d \to \infty$, we prove that the rooted random graph $(G[\cT],o)$, where $o \in V$ is chosen uniformly at random, converges in distribution with respect to the local topology of rooted graphs to a variant of a Poisson$(k)$ branching process, which we denote by $\T_k$.
 Notably, the limit depends only on $k$.

-Our main result (\cref{mainresult}) recovers the main result of \cite{NP22} regarding the local limit uniform spanning trees of $d$-regular graphs and significantly extends the result in \cite{meszaros2021local} on the local limit of Kalai's determinantal hypertrees to include determinantal hyperforests of any high-degree cell complex.
+Our main result (\cref{mainresult}) recovers the main result of \cite{NP22} regarding the local limit uniform spanning trees of $d$-regular graphs and significantly extends the result in \cite{meszaros2021local} on the local limit of Kalai's determinantal hypertrees to include determinantal hyperforests of any high-degree polytopal complex.
 More importantly, we provide a unified linear algebraic approach to proving such local limits which include a very wide class of determinantal processes, see \cref{sec:examples} below for examples.